Fachruddin Aryanto: International career

 Fachruddin was called up as one of the three overage players for the 2021 SEA Games, also captained the U23 national team.
-He scored a goal against Timor-Leste U23, and help the team win the bronze medal.
+He scored a goal against Timor-Leste U23.
+And help the team win the bronze medal.

 Fachruddin also captained the national team at the 2023 Asian Cup qualification at Kuwait.
-He scored his third international senior goals against Nepal in a 7-0 win, helping the team qualify for the 2023 AFC Asian Cup.
+He scored his third international senior goals against Nepal in a 7–0 win, helping the team qualify for the 2023 AFC Asian Cup.

-On 24 September 2022, Fachruddin scored a goal, through a header from Pratama Arhan's long throw-in, in a friendly match against Curaçao in a 3-2 win.
+On 24 September 2022, Fachruddin scored his fourth goal, through a header from Pratama Arhan's long throw-in, in a friendly match against Curaçao in a 3–2 win.